-- Catadioptric combine lenses and mirrors
+- Catadioptric combines lenses and mirrors

 The Reflector Telescope

 In this, there is a mirror at the back where light is collected and concentrated onto a smaller mirror that redirects the light into the eyepiece.
 The main mirror has a parabolic surface and this removes spherical (or color) aberration as it focuses the light rays to a common focus point.
 What’s an aberration?
 That’s when different colors come into focus or there is blurring or distortion.

 The Refractor Telescope

 The benefits of refractors: Low maintenance and long-lasting.
 Cons: Spurious colors at times, such as the pale violet halo around bright stars, the limb of the Moon, and the planets.

+Maks and SCT fold the light path and have much shorter tubes than reflectors and refractors.
+They are compact.
 The catadioptric typically transmits 64-75% of the light collected.
 A Maksutov-Cassegrain (also known as Maks) is a catadioptric type that has a spherical mirror and a slightly negative meniscus lens (usually full-diameter).

 Slightly less expensive, a Schmidt-Cassegrain (also known as SCTs) is also a catadioptric type.
 It uses a thin correcting lens (Schmidt), which is a spherical main mirror and another small mirror (no negative curvature) to concentrate the light through the eyepiece at the rear.
 They shouldn’t suffer color aberration.
 The SCTs are manufactured in much larger sizes also.
 This is a jack of all trades.

 The advantage of Maks is that they don’t require collimation (alignment of the optical elements) and are fairly rugged.
 So, they are suited to being on the move.
 Maks are good for planet viewing and lunar observations.
 Cons: Suffer from aberration.